markjacksonfishing/katacoda/sysdig-container-visibility/step5.md

 One of the hardest things to do when troubleshooting Linux systems in general and container-based infrastructures in particular is observing the data that processes and/or containers are exchanging, not only at the network level but also at the file level.
-Because now we know what we have executing, we have an approximate idea where we want to dig deeper.
 Let's see a few examples:

+## Watch HTTP requests to each of the containers

+When trying to inspect network traffic, we might be used to `tcpdump`, but what if we could filter easily by container name?
+Here we have a load-balanced scenario and we want to look at the HTTP requests to each of the Wordpress servers.
+Sysdig has a chisel to pretty print them :).

+`sysdig -pc -c httplog`{{execute}}

-## Reconstruct the resolv.conf used by Apache
+## Reconstruct the /etc/hosts file used by Apache

+Sometimes we need to troubleshoot DNS resolution inside containers.
+Because `/etc/resolv.conf` and `/etc/hosts` are generated at run time, these might change without our control.
+Let's use Sysdig to find out what Apache reads from the `/etc/hosts` file.

-*cecho_fds* is one of the most useful chisels, allows to trace the data sent on the filtered file descriptors, either network or file system activity:
+*cecho_fds* is one of the most useful chisels, allows to trace the data sent on the filtered file descriptors, either network or file system activity.

-`sysdig -c echo_fds "container.name=wp1"`{{execute}}

-## Watch HTTP requests to one of the containers

-`sysdig -s 2048 -A -c echo_fds "fd.port=80 and container.name=wp1"`{{execute}}
+`sysdig -c echo_fds "container.name=wp1 and fd.name=/etc/hosts"`{{execute}}

-_Note: -s 2048 incrases the buffer size to print all the information._

-## Find out the files being read and written by Apache
+## Find out the files being open by Apache under /var/www

+HTTP requests come through, DNS resolutions works, but is the webserver actually opening the files we expect it to do?
+This is how we can find out.

-`sysdig -c topfiles_bytes "fd.type=file and container.name=wp1 and proc.name=apache2"`{{execute}}
+`sysdig "container.name=wp1 and fd.type=file and evt.type=open and fd.name contains /var/www and proc.name=apache2"`{{execute}}

-## List the clients connected to MySQL, by established connections

-`sysdig -c fdcount_by fd.cip "evt.type=accept and container.name=mysql and proc.name=mysql"`{{execute}}

-## Traffic Between Two Containers
+## Traffic between two containers

-`MYSQL=172.18.0.2 WP=172.18.0.3
+If we want to look at the SQL protocol, we can find it filtering the network traffic between the containers:

-sysdig -pc -A -s 2048 -c echo_fds "fd.ip=$MYSQL and fd.ip=$WP"`{{execute}}
+`MYSQL=172.18.0.2 WP=172.18.0.3 sysdig -c echo_fds "fd.ip=$MYSQL and fd.ip=$WP"`{{execute}}

+But what if we want to filter out only SQL queries to the `wp_posts` table?
+We can filter on the buffer content too.

+`sysdig -c echo_fds "proc.name=mysqld and evt.buffer contains wp_post"`{{execute}}

-## Analyze MySQL and Apache activity
+## Analyze MySQL and Apache activity at the lowest level

-System calls run by Apache and MySQL processes, filtering out some noise calls we are not interested in:
+Can we go even deeper?
+This will show all system calls run by Apache and MySQL processes, filtering out some noise calls we are not interested in:

-`sysdig -v "proc.name=apache2 and proc.name=mysqld and evt.type!=gettimeofday and evt.type!=switch and evt.type!=io_getevents and evt.type!=futex and evt.type!=clock_gettime and evt.type!=epoll_wait and evt.type!=getsockopt and evt.type!=wait4 and evt.type!=select and evt.type!=semop"`{{execute}}
+`sysdig -v -A -s 2048 "(proc.name=apache2 or proc.name=mysqld) and evt.type!=gettimeofday and evt.type!=switch and evt.type!=io_getevents and evt.type!=futex and evt.type!=clock_gettime and evt.type!=epoll_wait and evt.type!=getsockopt and evt.type!=wait4 and evt.type!=select and evt.type!=semop"`{{execute}}

+_Note: -s 2048 incrases the buffer size to capture all the information._
 _Note: -v makes output verbose, full content of buffers is printed on the screen._